olarewajuakeemope/embl/README.md

 # EMBL PUBLICATION STATISTICS
-EMBL PUBLICATIONS STATISTICS is an appkication used to get statistics on EMBL publications content
+EMBL PUBLICATIONS STATISTICS is an application used to get statistics on EMBL publications content

 ## FEATURES